 Make Ahead

-A day or two ahead of time, prepare the meatloaf through step 3, cover it tightly with plastic wrap and store it in the refrigerator.
-Stir the glaze together and store it in a container in the refrigerator.
+Prepare the meat mixture a day or two ahead of time.
+Keep it in the bowl or pat it into shape.
+Cover it tightly with plastic wrap and store it in the refrigerator.
+Stir the glaze together and store it in a separate container in the refrigerator.
 Before baking, let the meatloaf and glaze come to room temperature.
 Apply the glaze, cut it into pieces, and bake.

-Prepare the meatloaf through step 3.
-Wrap it in the foil, then plastic wrap, then place it in a jumbo freezer bag.
-Freeze it for up to 6 months.
-Before baking, let it thaw completely.
-Prepare and apply the glaze, cut it into pieces, and bake.
+Freeze -- Unbaked.
+Prepare the meatloaf mixture and pat it into shape.
+Wrap it in plastic wrap, then place it in a jumbo freezer bag.
+Freeze for up to 6 months.
+Thaw in the refrigerator.
+Prepare and apply the glaze, cut it into pieces, and bake as directed.

 Let's Stay in Touch